October 2010

 For years, researchers have found the organism in tropical, wet, swampy lands.
 The old farmers called it " Swamp Fever" Swamp Sores" "Summer Itch" and a host of other names.

-Heavy infestations were found in rice fields around the world, along river banks in Africa, South America, Panama, Costa Rico, Mexico and now the United States,but as with all things, the territories of this dreaded organism has spread.
-Now it can be found throughout our Southern States and I have found horses, in the last 10 years,with infestations in non-tropicalstates.
-My personal experiences have been in Maryland, New York, Ohio, Alaska, California and some in Canada.
+Heavy infestations are found in rice fields around the world, along river banks in Africa, South America, Panama, Costa Rico, Mexico and now the United States, but as with all things, the territories of this dreaded organism has spread and in some cases evolved.
+Now it can be found throughout our Southern States and I have found horses, in the last 8 years, with infestations in non-tropical states.
+My personal experiences have been in Maryland, Missouri, New York, Ohio, Alaska, Northern California, VA, WV and some in Canada.

 Who and what are affected by Pythiosis?